-With a new year, there are new adventures to be had, and what better adventure to take than a trip to somewhere beautiful and inspiring?
+With a new season, there are new adventures to be had, and what better adventure to take than a trip to somewhere beautiful and inspiring?

 The majestic allure of the Taj Mahal has beckoned visitors for ages, but Agra has even more to offer travelers.
 The white marble mausoleum is the main attraction, but the city is also home to India’s most expensive hotel, The Oberoi, as well as other attractions like Agra Fort and the Tomb of the Itimad-ud-Daulah.
 Tourists can also visit bustling marketplaces and bazaars for Indian treasures like fabrics, jewelry, marble works and clothing.